 partially stimulates all three opioid receptors

 Phoenix has developed a novel family of New Molecular Entity (NME) opioids that have high binding affinity at all three opiate receptors: mu, kappa and delta.
 These unique ligands have more balanced receptor activity than morphine and other opioids, with partial agonist / antagonist activity at mu, somewhat higher, but not full, kappa agonist activity, and moderate delta activity.
-Thus, PPL-103 derives potent analgesia primarily from mu and kappa, but does not stimulate those receptors so intensely that they trigger the negative side effects of either receptor.
+Thus, PPL-103 derives potent pain relief primarily from mu and kappa, but does not stimulate those receptors so intensely that they trigger the negative side effects of either receptor.

 This profile results in first-ever opiate analgesics that appear to be non-addicting and free of all dangerous side effects.

 |Sustains Without Opiate Withdrawal|

 A potent opioid with a profile that is neither mu nor kappa – and is free of the serious side effects of both.

 Studies of the drugs have been conducted by prominent scientists at leading institutions including Lou Harris and colleagues at Virginia Commonwealth University (VCU), Jim Woods and colleagues at the University of Michigan, Holden Ko and colleagues at Wake Forest University, and Larry Toll and colleagues at SRI International and Torrey Pines Institute for Molecular Studies and Florida Atlantic University (FAU).